 Okay, you have burst through your hermetically sealed bubble, so let’s talk about one the biggest joys in life…vacation.

 Work hard and play hard.
 It is fun to sit on a beach, sip daiquiris and eat our faces off, but from a health perspective, you will return feeling worse.
-I am writing this while returning from a guy-friend trip, where we hiked, stayed in a cabin, made a fire each night and stepped foot in the beautiful Rocky Mountains.
+I am writing this while returning from a guy-friend trip, where we hiked, stayed in a cabin, made a fire each night, and stepped foot in the beautiful Rocky Mountains.
 Prior to that, my spouse and I went hiking from Monument Valley, Utah (where almost all the western movies are shot) to Las Vegas.
 There was no cell service most of the time, we will get to that.

-Though it is hard to imagine going from working hard at your profession to working hard outside, I am almost certain that you are reading this to better yourself as a human being.
-Working hard outside on your vacation gives you a sense of self-accomplishment, gets you unplugged and gets you to push boundaries.
+Though it is hard to imagine going from working hard in your profession to working hard outside, I am almost certain that you are reading this to better yourself as a human being.
+Working hard outside on your vacation gives you a sense of self-accomplishment, gets you unplugged, and gets you to push boundaries.
 We hiked places where we saw no other humans for hours.
 It was calm, peaceful and the most beautiful things we can find are in nature right!

 With my job you are tethered to an inbox, phone/pager always.
 People can reach you at any hour and often do.
-Getting away allowed me to completely unplug from those mistaken contacts, because if you have no cell service, you cannot get called.
+Getting away allowed me to completely unplug from those mistaken contacts because if you have no cell service, you cannot get called.
 If you have no wifi, you cannot check your email.
 Let’s be honest, in the absence of an ill loved one, most things can wait for an hour or two.

 Detox from your devices!
-Though you are battling rods, cones, pineal glands and addictive physiology it is worth it.
-Look up at the world around you, while you are walking, going to work or on vacation.
+Though you are battling rods, cones, pineal glands, and addictive physiology it is worth it.
+Look up at the world around you, while you are walking, going to work, or on vacation.
 Plan trips to explore new areas of the world and be in nature.
-Don’t stare at the screens while you are at dinner, in bed or away from work.
+Don’t stare at the screens while you are at dinner, in bed, or away from work.
 Go outside and play again!